This year marks a particularly special anniversary for TruexCullins, as the firm celebrates 50 years in business.

 In the workplace studio, TruexCullins is pushing the envelope with high performance commercial buildings that rise to meet the challenges of the twenty-first century.
 One such example is the LEED-Gold Certified aircraft hangar and public terminal for Heritage Aviation at the Burlington International Airport.
 A 1955-era Air National Guard hangar was stripped down to the steel and rebuilt as a model of sustainability for the aviation industry.

 The interior design studio has grown under the leadership of Kim Deetjen and specializes in hospitality design.
 The interior design team produces site-specific design solutions that are uniquely tied to their locale, including projects in Sausalito, California; Bar Harbor, Maine; and Jackson Hole, Wyoming.
 At Hotel Vermont, the locavore movement was expanded to the interior design for a uniquely branded guest experience that is specific to the property and its location.

 TruexCullins is fortunate to have inherited the legacy of some of Vermont’s most esteemed architects.
 The work of Bill Truex, Tom Cullins, Gene Alexander, Willem DeGroot and others is the foundation upon which the firm has built a path of design excellence.
-As TruexCullins approaches half a century of service, the firm continues to forge design solutions to meet the challenges of tomorrow, with a steadfast belief in the power of design to transform communities and improve lives.
+As TruexCullins celebrates a half century of service, the firm continues to forge design solutions to meet the challenges of today, with a steadfast belief in the power of design to transform communities and improve lives.